 New York-based Syrian clarinetist and composer Kinan Azmeh and other immigrant artists part of the Silkroad Ensemble, tell stories of home, identity and overcoming adversity through music and food.

-Living through Trump’s travel ban, Syrian clarinetist and composer Kinan Azmeh considers NYC his home away from home, and is constantly thinking about the powerful complications of home and identity.
-It’s a story about Kinan and his colleagues of Silkroad Ensemble, who are immigrants from Syria, Japan and Lebanon, defining the meaning of home and their identities with music and while preparing native cuisines.
+Syrian clarinetist and composer Kinan Azmeh considers NYC his home away from home since 2001.
+He is constantly thinking about the powerful complications of home and identity.
+Hear, Eat, Home is a story about Kinan and other musicians from the famed Silkroad Ensemble, immigrants from Syria, Japan and Lebanon, defining the meaning of home and identity with music and while preparing native cuisines.

 PROMOTE THIS PROJECT

 Put the donation widget on your site.
 Click here for code.